kent250/todolist-fsa-backend/README.md

     npm install
     ```

+3. Install And Run XAMPP Server For Database

+- Run XAMPP Installer: Locate the downloaded XAMPP installer and run it.
+- Choose Installation Options: During installation, ensure you select "Apache", "MySQL" and "PHP" components.
+You can deselect other components if not needed.
+- Start Apache and MySQL Services: Open the XAMPP Control Panel and click the "Start" button next to both "Apache" and "MySQL" modules.

+4. Database Import:

+- Create a Database: Open your web browser and navigate to http://localhost/phpmyadmin.
+- Create New Database: Click on "New" in the top navigation bar.
+Enter a **todolist_fsa**  as database name Create.
+- Import Database File: with todolist_fsa database Selected click on the "Import" tab in phpMyAdmin.
+Select the database file called **todolist_fsa.sql** file from your project root and click "Go" to import it.

+5. Running the API

+- Start the Server: Open a terminal window in the project directory and run the following command:
+    ```bash
+    node index.js
+    ```

 ## API Endpoints

 This section details all available API endpoints for managing tasks in this to-do list application.